Chord Hugo - How To Setup

 - Therefore, you don't need to configure the sample rates if you are using the Hugo.

 - Here is the Apple online support link for the Audio MIDI Setup if you need additional information.

 Hugo + the JRiver Media Catalog:

 - If you are using JRiver to handle your music catalog with the Chord Hugo or any USB DAC, in version 20.0.115 of JRiver Media the screen looks like this:

 - To set up the Chord Hugo or another sound device, go to:

 Set up with the following attributes:

-- Buffering, set it to "50 milliseconds" & the "use large hardware buffers" box is checked.
+- Buffering - select "50 milliseconds" and check the box for "use large hardware buffers"

-- Tools to check the box beside "DSD bitstream in DoP format".
+- Tools - check the box beside "DSD bitstream in DoP format"

 Thanks for reading our blog post.